64 Types of Roofing • Complete List of Roofing Materials

 Membrane puncture is a common cause of leaks on these types of roofs, so care must be taken when walking or working on them.

 EPDM Membrane (Ethylene Propylene Diene Monomer)

-Other Kinds of Low-Slope Roofing
+Types of Roofing: Other Low-Slope Roofing

 There are other kinds of low-slope roof systems, although some of them don’t actually use different materials from the ones already mentioned.

 A “solar roof system” is usually a series of solar panels installed on top of a single-ply membrane.

 A “green roof” is often a layer of vegetation installed over a concrete roof deck that has been covered with bituminous waterproofing.

 Structural metal panels and spray polyurethane foam are entirely different systems, however.